MarkR-Dev/hash-map/README.md

 # hash-map

-Project to practice creating and using a hash map in JS.
+Project to practice creating and using a hash map and hash set in JS.

 Methods used: